timrs2998/myretail/README.md

 ## Usage

 Once running, the Cassandra database will not have any price information.
-Any GET request would return either a 404 (if missing in redsky) or a response without a price.
+Any GET request would return either a 404 (if missing in RedSky) or a response without a price.

 You can perform PUT requests to add or update price information for any